viktormiok/tigaRcycle/README.md

 ```
 docker build -t tigaRcycle.
 ```
-This will create a __`tigaRcycle`__ docker image on your system (please be patient, as the build could take approximately 30-50 minutes to finish).
+This will create a __`tigaRcycle`__ Docker image on your system (please be patient, as the build could take approximately 30-50 minutes to finish).
 You can then run it using the following command:
 ```
 docker run -d -p 8787:8787 -e PASSWORD=pass --name tigaRcycle -it tigaRcycle